timewave-computer/traverse/docs/integration_guide.md

 # Traverse Valence Coprocessor Integration Guide

-This guide walks you through integrating the traverse library into your valence coprocessor application for Ethereum storage proof verification.
+This guide walks you through integrating the traverse library into your valence coprocessor application for Ethereum storage proof verification using the production-ready patterns from valence-coprocessor-app.

 ## Architecture Overview

-Traverse provides a clean separation between storage key generation (setup phase) and proof verification (execution phase):
+Traverse provides a clean separation between storage key generation (setup phase) and proof verification (execution phase), with full Valence ecosystem integration:

 ### Setup Phase (External, std-compatible)
 - Generate storage keys using traverse CLI tools